 - After P-Time, camp is re-naturalized and the group begins their hike, backpacking through beautiful wilderness settings.

-Afternoon - Evening Activities:
+Afternoon & Evening Activities

 - While on their hike the group breaks for lunch, and sometimes have another formal or informal group.
-Frequently issues come up during a hike and our Field Instructors take advantages of these moments to teach or process with the individual involved and the group as a whole.
+Frequently issues come up during a hike and our Field Instructors take advantage of these moments to teach or process with the individual involved and the group as a whole.

-- Upon arrival at camp the students setup their individual as well as communal camp areas.
+- Upon arrival at camp, the students set up their individual as well as communal camp areas.
 Camps are primitive, pristine areas frequently being camped in for the first time by Evoke.

-- Each student is assigned a group chore, tracked and managed by one of the students.
+- Each student is assigned a group chore, tracked, and managed by one of the students.

-- After camp setup the group engages in “Mandatory Fun Time,” or MFT, participating in active group games.
+- After camp setup, the group engages in “Mandatory Fun Time,” or MFT, participating in active group games.

 - Time for hard skills and P-Time is given to the students as they continue engaging in their therapeutic experience.